ls1intum/Artemis/docs/user/orion.rst

  1. The exercise needs to be created as described at the :ref:`exercise creation <programming_exercise_creation>` of programming exercises, step 1 and 2.
  2. After the creation, navigate to the instructor exercise overview using the integrated browser.
- 3. Each programming exercise provides a button to edit the exercise in Orion |edit-in-intellij-button|.
+ 3. Each programming exercise provides a button to edit the exercise in Orion |edit-in-your-ide-button|.
 The button is rightmost in the table and might require scrolling.
 Clicking it downloads the template, solution and test repository of the exercise.
  4. Edit the repository files in IntelliJ.
  5. To submit the changes, click |submit-button|.
 This commits and pushes all local changes to their respective repository.
  6. The integrated browser displays the editor to update the problem statement.